hero banner image

 In addition to core topics, you have the flexibility to choose optional modules that align with your interests and preferences, tailoring the course to suit you.

-In your first year, you will establish a solid foundation in the industry, focusing on key areas such as marketing and professional skills.
+In your first year, you will establish a solid foundation in the event and tourism industry, focusing on key areas such as marketing and professional skills.
 You will also have immediate opportunities to get involved in live events.

 In your second year, you will have the chance to delve deeper into important aspects such as sustainability, technology, and risk assessments, exploring areas of specific interest.